-If your dataset does not have any license terms, it means you retain all rights in the dataset.
-You do not authorize anyone else to use, copy, distribute, share, combine it with other data, or make any changes to it or derivative works from it.
+If your dataset does not have any license terms, it means you do not authorize anyone else to use, copy, distribute, share, combine it with other data, or make any changes to it or make derivative works from it.
 This absence of a license greatly reduces the reuse potential and usefulness of your dataset.

 We encourage pick as open a license as you feel comfortable to maximize the benefits of your dataset.
 We believe the more open a license is, the more others will use your dataset.
 For more information on the details of licenses, see our list of common license types for datasets .